Karam-Sabbagh/Avoid-it/README.md

 # Avoid-it
 Avoid-it is a 2d game made with python using pygame.

-In this game your character is a plane that you can controle using the arrow keys on the keyboard, and you have to dodge and avoid the missiles using arrows on your keyboard.
+In this game your character is a plane that you can controle using the arrow keys on the keyboard (right, left) for rotating the plane and you have to dodge and avoid the missiles using arrows on your keyboard.

 And the missiles becomes faster over time